mantidproject/documents/Design/EventFiltering/SplitTimeSeriesProperty.md

 Assume that a TimeSeriesProperty `P` has entries (t\_0, v\_0), (t\_1, v\_1), ..., (t\_n, v\_n).
 It is split by a set of (N-1) splitters, (T\_0, T\_1, w\_0), (T\_1, T\_2, w\_1), ... and (T\_(N-1), T\_N, w\_(N-1)).

+There are two types of sample logs that are recorded in TimeSeriesProperty.
+* TYPE I: The log value within an arbitrary entry is constant.
+For example, motor position and temperature can be treated as this type of log;
+* TYPE II: The log value is a value measured at the beginning of a TimeSeriesProperty entry.
+And between start and stop time of the entry, the log value is not measured and cannot be treated as a constant.
+For example, proton charge is of this type.

 ## Split TimeSeriesProperty use case 1

 In this case, there are more than 1 entry of TimeSeriesPrperty `P` between the start and stop time of a splitter i, i..e,  T\_(i-1), and T\_i, respectively.